-Learning, laughter and networking filled the Ernest N. Morial Convention Center in New Orleans last week, as another enormously successful Youth Sports Congress took place.
+Learning, networking and good times filled the Orange County Convention Center in Orlando last week, as another enormously successful Youth Sports Congress took place.

 “It truly is inspiring to see all the incredible work being done worldwide to help make youth sports the best they can be for children,” said John Engh, executive director of NAYS.
 “I am continually impressed and amazed, and it is so rewarding to have all these incredible individuals gather each year who are interested in gaining more knowledge and information to take their programs to even higher levels.”

 A panel session entitled Youth Sports Development: What Works! kicked off the first full day of sessions.
 Joining LaFontaine on the panel were Scott Hallenbeck, executive director of USA Football; Craig Morris, the CEO of USTA Community Tennis; and Chris Moore, CEO of US Youth Soccer.
 The session was moderated by Clay Walker, executive director of the National Fitness Foundation.

 The day also featured Tami Matheny, owner of Refuse2LoseCoaching and author of The Confident Athlete and The Confidence Journal, delivering a session focused on building one’s confidence and helping instill it in others; legendary football coach Lou Holtz delivered a riveting keynote for Athletic Business that had the audience hanging on his every word; and to close out the day Dr. Daniel Wann, a professor of psychology at Murray State University, and Dr. Julie Partridge, a professor of sport and exercise psychology at Southern Illinois University, spoke about building mental skills.